This topic describes the basic procedure for using the Push SDK for Flutter and provides examples of how to use its features.

 livePusher.startBGMWithMusicPathAsync(musicPath);

-/// Stop the playback of background music.
-If you want to change the background music, call the method that is used to start the playback of background music.
-You do not need to stop the playback of the current background music.
+/// Stop playing background music.
+If background music is playing and you need to switch the song, you only need to call the interface to start playing background music.
+You do not need to stop the current background music.

 livePusher.stopBGMAsync();

-/// Pause the playback of background music.
-You can call this method only after the playback of background music starts.
+/// Pause playing background music.
+You can call this interface only after the background music starts playing.

 livePusher.pauseBGM();

-/// Resume the playback of background music.
-You can call this method only after the playback of background music is paused.
+/// Resume playing background music.
+You can call this interface only when the background music is paused.

 livePusher.resumeBGM();